-The FEI shall plan, implement, evaluate and promote Education in line with the requirements of Article 18.2 of the Code and the International Standard for Education.
+IAF shall plan, implement, evaluate and promote Education in line with the requirements of Article 18.2 of the Code and the International Standard for Education.

-The FEI may request that Athletes to complete Educational activities before and/or during their participation in select Events (e.g. Youth World Championships) as a condition of such participation.
-The list of Events for which Athletes will be required to complete Educational activities as a condition of participation will be published on the FEI's website.
+IAF may decide to request that Practitioners complete Educational activities before and/or during their participation in selected Events as a condition of such participation.
+The list of Events for which Practitioners will be required to complete Educational activities as a condition of participation will be published on IAF's website.